Camphul/CoinMarketCap-API/README.md

 An example implementation can be found in the maven test sources.

+## License
+This project is developed under the GNUv3 license.
+This license can be found under [LICENSE.txt](LICENSE.txt)

 ## Donations
 If you wish to donate to me please use the following addresses: